 The IOL used in cataract surgery corrects nearsightedness and farsightedness but generally does not correct astigmatism.
 Additional surgery, such as LASIK or PRK can treat astigmatism after cataract surgery has been performed.

-Discover how LASIK can bring your world into focus.
-If you are considering LASIK, call Griffin & Reed Eye Care at (916) 485-2020 or fill out our online contact form.
+Want to learn more about how LASIK or cataract surgery can bring your world into focus?
+If you are considering a vision correction procedure, call Griffin & Reed Eye Care at 916-485-2020 today or fill out our online contact form to schedule your LASIK consultation.
+We welcome patients throughout the Sacramento and Roseville areas.